 The Growth package also provides the holder with personalized retirement advice from the firm’s team.
 The subscription fee for this package is $3 per month.

-Stash+ is the premium package offered by this fintech company, entitling the holder to all the features mentioned above, along with two investment accounts for kids (known as custodial accounts) and a Metal Double Stock-Back® Card, which generates twice the amount of rewards that the regular Stock-Back® card offers.
+Stash+ is the premium package offered by this fintech company, entitling the holder to all the features mentioned above, along with two investment accounts for kids (known as custodial accounts) and a Stock-Back® Card1, where the user can get 1% Stock-Back® rewards3.

 Stash+ users will also enjoy a monthly market insights report that should help them in managing their investment portfolios under certain market conditions.